 2.4 Subject-Based Type Hospital Management System

 The subject-based hospital management system incorporates data from Electronic Health Records (EHR) and Electronic Medical Records (EMR) into the hospital’s subject-specific modules.
 It collects diverse patient data, including demographics, medical history, diagnoses, treatments, and prescriptions.
 This comprehensive approach provides a 360-degree view of a patient’s medical history, facilitating evidence-based decision-making and proper diagnoses.
-Additionally, this type of HMS gives access to up-to-date records to all healthcare providers.
+Additionally, this type of HMS gives access to up-to-date records for all healthcare providers.

 3. Benefits Of Hospital Management Software